graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 ## Validation
 Validation ensures that {FieldSelectionMap} scalars are semantically correct within the given context.

 Validation of {FieldSelectionMap} scalars occurs during the composition phase, ensuring that all {FieldSelectionMap} entries are syntactically correct and semantically meaningful relative to the context.

 Composition is only possible if the {FieldSelectionMap} is validated successfully.
 An invalid {FieldSelectionMap} results in undefined behavior, making composition impossible.

-### Examples
 In this section, we will assume the following type system in order to demonstrate examples:

 ```graphql